IslamAliMuhammad/Http-Request-library/README.md

 # Http-Request-library

-Library that making dealiing with api over http protocol easy through using http mehod (GET, POST, PUT, DELETE)
+A library that making dealing with API over HTTP protocol easy through using the HTTP method (GET, POST, PUT, DELETE)

 ## Getting Started